DocFX/symfony-website-checklist/README.md

         - The complete list is [here](https://www.php.net/manual/en/timezones.php).
 4. On Windows, download and install [Composer Setup](https://getcomposer.org/Composer-Setup.exe) and [Symfony Setup](https://get.symfony.com/cli/setup.exe).
-5. Check that you got everything OK using `symfony check:requirements` in any directory.
-Ignore the *"Enable or install a PHP accelerator"* advice.
+5. Check that you got everything OK using `symfony check:requirements` in any environement.
+Ignore the *"Enable or install a PHP accelerator"* advice in development.
 6. Start from an empty directory, use `symfony new [your_project_directory_name]`.
 7. Create a `README.md` file inside the root directory and put everything you can document inside, at least those sections:
     - The **title** of the project.